 Dog food allergies occur when a dog’s immune system mistakes a harmless ingredient for a dangerous one.
 This causes the body to release antibodies to fight off the invader, and these in turn release histamines, which cause allergic reactions such as inflammation, itchy skin, irritation, and stomach problems.

 Histamines lead to sensitive skin allergy symptoms like skin redness, swelling and – most commonly for dogs who suffer from food allergies – itchy skin.

 To treat food allergies and help your dog feel better, you’ll need to identify the problematic ingredient through an elimination-challenge diet.

 As it turns out, dogs tend to be allergic to a relatively small number of common ingredients.
-This includes things like chicken, dairy, eggs, beef and fish, as well as corn or wheat.
+This includes things like chicken, dairy, eggs, beef, and fish, as well as corn or wheat.

-Limited ingredient dog foods generally feature an unusual protein (often called a novel protein, as your dog is unlikely to have eaten it before, and therefore it will not trigger an allergic reaction).
+LIDs generally feature an unusual protein (often called a novel protein, as your dog is unlikely to have eaten it before, and therefore it will not trigger an allergic reaction).

-Note that while LIDs are often helpful for treating dogs with food allergies, and they’re often marketed as “hypoallergenic” foods, they can still trigger allergic reactions if your dog happens to be allergic to one of the included ingredients.
+Note that while LIDs are often helpful for treating dogs with food allergies, and they’re often marketed as “hypoallergenic” dog foods, they can still trigger allergic reactions if your dog happens to be allergic to one of the included ingredients.

-This helps prevent the immune system from recognizing the offending ingredient and prevent the allergic response from happening.
+This helps prevent the immune system from recognizing the offending common allergen and prevent the allergic response from happening.
 Like limited ingredient diets, these recipes typically feature low-risk carbohydrates like rice.

 If you’d like to try a hydrolyzed protein food for your dog, we’d recommend Royal Canin HP Hypoallergenic Hydrolyzed Protein Dog Food.
 However, most owners will likely prefer to try a LID first, given the lower price point.